 Design of measurement rigs

-In this work, two versions of measurement rigs were constructed for the investigation of sensorial properties of the soft IEAP laminates.
+In this work, two versions of measurement rigs, referred to as Test rig A and B in this thesis, were constructed for the investigation of sensorial properties of the soft IEAP laminates.
 They were both characterized by the ability for achievement of homogenous and continuous bending profiles.